BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_functions.html.md

 * Recursion
 * Exceptions

-These limitations make more sense when considering that programming logic defined in Inkling is meant to be executed in the context of data streams that flow through the concept graph.
+These limitations make sense when considering that programming logic defined in Inkling is meant to be executed in the context of data streams that flow through the concept graph.

 ### Function Declarations